How to Install a Door Lock

 Time Required: Under 2 hours

-If you want the key for your new lock to match your other locks, make a note of the current brands installed on your doors and order a similar key from The Home Depot.
+If you want the key for your new lock to match your other locks, make a note of the current brands installed on your doors and order a similar key from us.
 Or call a store associate to help you select a lock that is compatible with the existing key.

 - Measure the diameter of the holes currently cut out of your door so you can select a new door lock that fits those dimensions.
 Take care to measure carefully as matching the size can be especially problematic in older homes.

 - If you need to create new holes or enlarge existing holes, you can purchase a hole saw set that includes hole saws and a guide for making new holes.
 The guide will support the hole saw and prevent it from walking.
 You can also make your own guide by cutting a hole in a piece of scrap wood and clamping it over the hole.

 - Your current doorknobs are connected through a hole in your door that is under the plate around the knob itself.
 A typical diameter for this hole is 2 1/8-inches, but it's wise to remove the existing lock set and check.
 Checking this will make how to install a lockset easier.

 - Measure the distance from the edge of the door to the center of the hole.
 This measurement is called the setback and it’s typically either 2 3/8-inches or 2 3/4-inches.

 - On some older doors, thickness might be an issue.
 Some doors are less than 1 3/8-inches thick, which is the minimum size modern locksets will accommodate.
 To fix this, add a custom cut plate or a door reinforcer.

 - Select a lock with the same setback.
 Many new lock sets allow you to adjust the latch to either distance.
 And if you want extra added security, consider electronic door locks or even smart locks.

 Tip: The handedness of most locksets can be changed by using an included tool.
 This tool is also used to remove a handle if needed to access difficult to reach screws.